by Brian K. Asbury

 “I could get in touch with the G.L.
 Corps based in the USA through the Justice League channels,” suggested Sandie.
 “I’m sure they could tell me if any of their people are working on a case in this country.”

-“All right, do that,” said Hanson.
+“All right, do that,” Hanson instructed.
 “And in the meantime…”

 He was interrupted by a uniformed officer running up to him.
 “Sir, could you come to the radio, please?
 There’s an urgent message for you.”

 The three of them followed the constable back to his patrol car, where Hanson listened intently to a radio message for several seconds.
-“OK, you two,” he said to Sandie and Harris.
+“Okay, you two,” he said to Sandie and Harris.
 “Back to our car.
 There’s been a new development.”

 “Where are we going, guv?” asked Harris as they sprinted back to the unmarked car they had arrived in.